 On the Issuance of Film Permits for Filming at Public Areas

-Detailed rules is seth forth in the Government Decree on Using Public Areas for Film Shooting (302/2016.
-(X.13.), which is available on Location Office’s official website.
+Detailed rules are set forth in the Government Decree on Using Public Areas for Film Shooting (302/2016.
+(X.13.), which is available on the official website of Location Office.

-- the Gov. Decree on the detailed rules of using public areas and real estates owned by the state for film shooting
+- the Gov. Decree on the detailed rules of using public areas and real estate owned by the state for film shooting.

-Cinematographic creations shall mean any cinematographic creation as defined by the Act No. LXXVI of 1999 on Copyright (hereinafter referred to as “the Copyright Act”), including any cinematographic works created as a trailer of a game software available on any computerized or other surface, excluding news programmes, TV magazine programmes involving current affairs or information on topics of public interest, sportscasts, chat/talk-shows, game shows and quiz shows, as well as advertisement motion pictures falling within the scope of the Act on Essential Conditions of and Certain Limitations to Business Advertising Activity.
+Cinematographic creations shall mean any cinematographic creation as defined by the Act No. LXXVI of 1999 on Copyright (hereinafter referred to as “the Copyright Act”) including any cinematographic work created as a trailer of a game software available on any computerized or other surface, excluding news programs, TV magazine programs involving current affairs or information on topics of public interest, sportscasts, chat/talk shows, game shows and quiz shows as well as advertisement motion pictures falling within the scope of the Act on Essential Conditions of and Certain Limitations to Business Advertising Activity.

-In case of the foregoing exceptions (i.e. news programmes, TV magazine programmes involving current affairs or information on topics of public interest, sportscasts, chat/talk-shows, game shows and quiz shows, as well as advertisement motion pictures falling within the scope of the Act on Essential Conditions of and Certain Limitations to Business Advertising Activity), no application is required to be filed with Location Office for obtaining a permit to use public areas for film shooting; we recommend that you directly contact the competent local government with matters involving the foregoing.
+In case of the foregoing exceptions (i.e. news programs, TV magazine programs involving current affairs or information on topics of public interest, sportscasts, chat/talk shows, game shows and quiz shows as well as advertisement motion pictures falling within the scope of the Act on Essential Conditions of and Certain Limitations to Business Advertising Activity), no application is required to be filed with Location Office for obtaining a permit to use public areas for film shooting; we recommend that you directly contact the competent local government with matters involving the foregoing.

 - film production company shall mean any legal entity or business organization without legal personality organizing the creation of a cinematographic work in accordance with a contract for the production of the film, provided that it is not considered as a film producer in respect of the subject film due to its above-described activities.

-In respect of the area of the Capital City Budapest a separate application form must be filled for each district involved.
+In respect of the area of the Capital City Budapest, a separate application form must be filed for each district involved.

-- Proof of payment of the administrative service fee: HUF 12,000.00 in case of an application involving normal procedure and HUF 55,000.00 for expedited procedure.
+- Proof of payment of the administrative service fee; HUF 12,000 in case of an application involving normal procedure and HUF 55,000 for expedited procedure.